C191068/Ali_Khatami_EtherJs8/README.md

 In order everything in the above like address, id are all the encrypted  version of the key <br>

 if somebody gets into aour account and see the above they will have <br>
-to know the password to decypt these <br>
+to know the password to decypt these json object back into private key <br>